This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Wine tasting at Moraitis Winery

-8. Spend a Day At Paros Park
+8. Spend a Full Day At Paros Park

 The Environmental & Cultural Park of Paros is situated on the peninsula of Agios Ioannis Detis near Naoussa.
 The park is a multi-purpose open space and a true natural and cultural jewel in Paros.

-There are many exciting things to do in Paros Park.
+There are several great things to do in Paros Park.
 First of all, you can have a swim in the crystal clear waters of Monastiri, one of the best beaches in Paros.
-If you’re looking for a quieter place to relax though, choose one of the peninsula’s remotest beaches such as Perikopetra or Tourkou Ammos.

 This is a panoramic shot of Monastiri Beach, a sheltered bay of shallow emerald waters with sunbeds and umbrellas.